do-community/demo-app/README.md

 Go ahead and create one of each.
 Take note of the token/keys - we'll need these later.

-_**Note:** the personal access token will be one token.
+_**Note:** the personal access token will be a single token.
 The spaces access key will have two parts - a key and a secret key._

 Now we're ready to create our bastion Droplet.
 Go to the "Droplets" tab on the DigitalOcean control panel.